Agent Performance Digital

 Response Count

-Avg. of First Response Time (Agent)
+Average of First Response Time

-This measures the duration of the first agent response after each assignment to the queue, starting from either the agent assignment time or the last unanswered customer message on the case, as per the values selected in the "service settings screen."
+Measures the duration of first agent response that was sent on the case after every assignment to the queue from either agent assignment time or last un responded customer message on the case as per values selected in "Standard Metrics Screen".

-Avg. of Response Time Excluding First (Agent)
+Average of Response Time Excluding First

-Avg. of Response Time (Agent to Customer)
+Average of Response Time

 Depicts the total time a case was assigned to the agent.
 It will show the assigned duration based on each agent assignment.